EnriqueHormilla/EnriqueHormilla.github.io/content/authors/admin/_index.md

 awards:
   - title: Speaker at Regional Cloud Native Foundation Event
     url: https://cloudnativerioja.com/
-    date: '2023-11-25'
+    date: ''
     awarder: Cloud Native Fundation
     summary: |
-      Nice talks about current cloud trends, highlighting the significant impact and future importance of cloud technologies in the region.
+      Talks about current cloud trends, platform tools, highlighting the significant impact and importance of cloud technologies in the region.
 ---
-Hello!
-I'm Enrique, a seasoned System Administrator turned cloud Platform Engineer with a passion for driving innovation and efficiency in cloud-based environments.
-With extensive expertise in deploying and managing highly scalable infrastructures, I leverage a deep knowledge of technologies such as Kubernetes, Terraform, Linux, Clouds, CI/CD and monitoring tools such Datadog or prometheus stack.
+Hi!!!, I am a seasoned System Administrator turned cloud Platform Engineer with a passion for driving innovation and efficiency in cloud-based environments.
+With extensive expertise in deploying and managing highly scalable infrastructures, I leverage a deep knowledge of technologies such as Kubernetes, Terraform, Linux, Clouds, CI/CD and monitoring tools such Datadog and Prometheus stack.

-And yes, I can automate everything, except keeping my cats awy my houseplants... but I'm working on it!
+And yes, I can automate everything, except keeping my cats away my desk and houseplants... but I'm working on it!